iiasa/RE4AFAGRI_platform/README.md

 - M-LED to OnSSET:
-  - The details of transferring the demand data from the MLED modelling into OnSSET compatible files are completed in the "MLED_extraction_to_OnSSET.ipynb" notebook in the onsset root folder
+  - The details of transferring the demand data from the MLED modelling into OnSSET compatible files are completed in the `MLED_extraction_to_OnSSET.ipynb` notebook in the onsset root folder

 - OnSSET to NEST:
-  - Summary files of the OnSSET geospatial results are created when running the OnSSET scenarios in the "OnSSET_Scenario_Running.ipynb" inside the onsset/onsset Python code folder.
+  - Summary files of the OnSSET geospatial results are created when running the OnSSET scenarios in the `OnSSET_Scenario_Running.ipynb` inside the `onsset/onsset` Python code folder.
 These are used by NEST to split the demands appropriately for each region, rurality, year, technology type, and scenario

 ## Customising the analysis